Recovery FAQs

 Council’s flood and landslide recovery assistance is part of a one-off, limited response to the exceptional circumstances of the severe weather events in 2023, agreed with the Government to implement the Government’s categorisation framework.
 It is an administrative tool for the council to apply to respond to the weather events and is not based on a legislative or regulatory requirement.

-Participation in the programme is voluntary and properties are generally only assessed and categorised if the owner(s) opt in by completing a registration form.
+Participation in the programme is voluntary and properties are generally only assessed and categorised if the owner(s) registered by 30 September 2024.
+(See ‘Updates and timeframes’ above for more information about registrations closing.)

 Once your property is given a category it can only be given a different category – it can’t be ‘uncategorised.’
 This is because ‘uncategorised’ is not recognised in the Government’s risk assessment framework.